-WRONGFUL DEATH LAWYER IN ATHENS AL
+WRONGFUL DEATH LAWYERS IN ATHENS AL

 A wrongful death occurs when someone is killed due to the negligence or intentional act of another person or company.
 Unlike most states, Alabama awards only punitive damages in wrongful death cases.
 If your spouse, parent or child has been killed because of someone else’s negligence, you should always consult a wrongful death lawyer.
 At Ferguson & Ferguson, we offer no obligation, free consultations in all wrongful death cases.
 We also offer the only lowest fee guarantee in Alabama.
 If you have lost a loved one in an accident, we are here to help.
 Call 256-350-7200.